elmiko/ocp-infrastructure-provider-onboarding-guide/docs/container-storage-interface-driver/index.md

 ### CSI driver operator
 The CSI driver must be installed via an operator and the operator must be based on library-go.
 As listed above, it has a lot of knowledge about OpenShift. **You cannot use an operator previously developed in-house and using OLM!**

-* Ask your Red Hat to create a new empty repo in `gihub.com/openshift`.
+* Ask your Red Hat representative to create a new empty repo in `gihub.com/openshift`.
 Take [the GCP PD CSI driver operator](https://github.com/openshift/gcp-pd-csi-driver-operator) as a base and copy it there.
 Replace traces of "GCP PD" and "gcp-pd" in the whole repo with your CSI driver name.
 If you're lucky, you may be done!
 * The only useful code is in [`pkg/operator/starter.go`](https://github.com/openshift/gcp-pd-csi-driver-operator/blob/master/pkg/operator/starter.go) and it basically only instantiates + starts CSI driver controllers from library-go.
 * The most important thing is the [`assets/` directory](https://github.com/openshift/gcp-pd-csi-driver-operator/tree/master/assets).
 It contains YAML files of all objects that the CSI driver needs.
   * Check `${}` "variables" in the files there - the operator will replace e.g. `${LOG_LEVEL}` with `"2"`, `${DRIVER_IMAGE}` with the driver image name etc.